The Truth of Prometheus (The Play)

 PROMETHEUS.

-If that is so, then I am ready and able to entertain that challenge.
+If that be the case, then I am both willing and ready to embrace the challenge.

 PERSEPHONE.

-Now that thou hast chosen the path of knowledge, thou must prepare thyself for this arduous endeavour.
+Now that thou hast chosen the way of wisdom, thou must prepare thyself for a long and arduous journey.

 PROMETHEUS.